What is a Business Plan?

 10. To Reduce the Risk of Pursuing the Wrong Opportunity

-The process of creating the business plan helps to minimize opportunity costs.
-Writing the business plan helps you assess the attractiveness of this particular opportunity, versus other opportunities.
+The process of creating a solid business plan helps to minimize opportunity costs.
+Writing a business plan helps you assess the attractiveness of this particular opportunity, versus other opportunities.
 So you make the best decisions.

-11. To Force You to Research and Really Know Your Market
+11. To Force You to Conduct Market Research and Really Know Your Market

-12. To Attract Employees and a Management Team
+12. To Attract Employees and an Executive Team

 13. To Plot Your Course and Focus Your Efforts